 Not only does it serve looks, but it also serves as a multi-purpose area, enabling you and your loved ones to work, cook and have meals.

-In this four-bedroom resale condominium unit at The Florida, Ciseern uses a white peninsula and dark cabinetry to give this dry kitchen a more modern aesthetic.
+In this four-bedroom resale condominium unit at Florida, Cistern uses a white peninsula and dark cabinetry to give this dry kitchen a more modern aesthetic.

 As most contemporary themed homes carry the balance between light and dark, we must say the designer hit the nail on the head as the interior looks ravishingly upscale yet inviting.